jeroenvdwaal/stateless_presence/README.md

 Other thought.
 Build the whole in a `CQRS` pattern.
 Incoming requests are in a command queue.
 Fetched by one of the running instances.
 Executes and send events as a result.
 The events are used to build a model of the subscriptions, which is used by the Services to fetch Teams presence.

 Important, try to prevent the need for context or call it a session.

+## CQRS approach

+See drawing.
+An alternative to the drawing.

+Use command queue, to add or remove agent registration for presence.
+Create read models from these operations.
+We now need to fetch the actual presence from Teams.
+Instead of doing this by a separate process, the actual fetch is turned into a command, which is enqueued in the command queue.
+These events are processed by an entities, which is doing the actual Teams Graph API call.
+The result are again events, which are processed to a read model with the latest presence and possibly forwarded to an event bus.

+Restart of the module, is re-reading the events, which brings the read model for presence and the subscriptions back to what it was.